Death of Retired Shopkeeper

 He gave all his household furniture and goods (including china, printed books, wine and household implements) to Amelia.

-I believe Amelia may well have lived in one of the cottages which stand opposite the Mill, just into Church Street from the Chequers Lane/Long Street junction.
-Although today they are semi-detached cottages, I believe these cottages were once divided into four.
+I believe Amelia may well have lived in one of the cottages (the thatched house and cottages) which stand opposite the Mill, just into Church Street from the Chequers Lane/Long Street junction.

 An Indenture of 11th December, 1868 (around 6 months after Amelia’s death) refers to the sale of these properties.
 The Seller was John Oddin Taylor, a gentleman, of Norwich and the buyer was widow Sarah Ellis of Richmond, Surrey, who had successfully bid the sum of £215 for the properties at an Auction at the Crown Inn, Attleburgh on 13th August.
 The deed refers to the ‘messuage’ divided into four cottages and in the several occupations of William Mallows, Robert Dawes, __ Lebbell and Amelia Rose, deceased.